1992 Major League Baseball postseason: Toronto Blue Jays vs. Oakland Athletics

 This was a rematch of the 1989 ALCS, which the Athletics won in five games en route to a World Series title.
-This time, the Blue Jays would emerge victorious, winning the series in six games to become the first team outside the United States to reach the World Series (in the process denying a rematch of the 1914 World Series between the Athletics and Braves).
+This time, the Blue Jays returned the favor, defeating the Athletics in six games to become the first team outside the United States to reach the World Series (in the process denying a rematch of the 1914 World Series between the Athletics and Braves).

 Dave Stewart out-dueled Jack Morris as the Athletics took Game 1.
 Game 2 was another pitchers' duel between Toronto's David Cone and Oakland's Mike Moore, which would be won by the former as the Blue Jays evened the series headed to Oakland.
 Game 3 was a back-and-forth slugfest that was won by the Blue Jays as they took the series lead.
 Game 4 was notable for a furious late rally by the Blue Jays as they forced extra innings after putting up five runs across the seventh and eighth innings.
 Then in the top of the eleventh, an RBI sacrifice fly from Pat Borders put the Blue Jays in the lead for good as they took a 3–1 series lead.
 In Game 5, Stewart pitched a complete game, out-dueling Cone on the mound as the Athletics forced Game 6 back in Toronto.
 Game 5 was the last playoff game to be played at Oakland Coliseum with the open air view, prior to the installment of Mount Davis in 1996.
-In Game 6, the Blue Jays blew out the Athletics to clinch Canada’s first league pennant.
+In Game 6, the Blue Jays blew out the Athletics to clinch Canada’s first pennant.
+This was the first playoff series win by the Blue Jays in franchise history.

 This marked the first time a Toronto-based team appeared in a championship series of the four major North American sports leagues since the 1967 Stanley Cup Final.
 The Blue Jays would win the pennant again the next year over the Chicago White Sox in six games en route to repeating as World Series champions.

-The Athletics would make one more appearance in the ALCS after this in 2006, where they were swept by the Detroit Tigers, which would ultimately be their last during their time in Oakland as the team would move to Las Vegas after the 2024 season.
+The Athletics would return to the ALCS in 2006, but were swept by the Detroit Tigers, which would ultimately be their last during their time in Oakland as the team would move to Las Vegas after the 2024 season.

 The 1992 ALCS began a streak of playoff success for Toronto-based teams over their San Francisco Bay Area counterparts.
 In 1994, the Toronto Maple Leafs defeated the San Jose Sharks in the second round of the 1994 Stanley Cup playoffs, then in 2019, the Toronto Raptors won the 2019 NBA Finals over the Golden State Warriors.